Troubleshooting

 If the connection fails, check the following:

-• When KVStoreMesh is disabled, validate that the hostAliases section in the Cilium DaemonSet maps each remote cluster to the IP of the LoadBalancer that makes the remote control plane available; When KVStoreMesh is enabled, validate that the hostAliases section in the clustermesh-apiserver Deployment.
+• When KVStoreMesh is disabled, validate that the hostAliases section in the Cilium DaemonSet maps each remote cluster to the IP of the LoadBalancer that makes the remote control plane available; When KVStoreMesh is enabled, validate the hostAliases section in the clustermesh-apiserver Deployment.

 • Validate that a local node in the source cluster can reach the IP specified in the hostAliases section.
 When KVStoreMesh is disabled, the cilium-clustermesh secret contains a configuration file for each remote cluster, it will point to a logical name representing the remote cluster; When KVStoreMesh is enabled, it exists in the cilium-kvstoremesh secret.